derek-cassady/US-county-dashboard/README.md

 To run the entirity of the project you will need to retrieve keys from the U.S. Census Bureau and Bureau of Economic Analysis.
 Links to sign up for a key are provided below.
-Once you have a key, past it into the location provided in the Jupyter Notebooks.
+Once you have a key, paste it into the location provided in the Jupyter Notebooks.

 For files: agesex.ipynb & income_benefit.ipynb<br>